mgreiler/se-unlocked-website/src/posts/episode-11-staff-engineer-gatsby.md

   - "30"
 ---

-In this episode, I talk to Laurie Barth, a staff software engineer at Gatsby.
+Laurie Barth, a staff software engineer at Gatsby shares how she got a position at Gatsby.
 Laurie is also a vivid conference speaker, tech blogger, and egghead instructor.

 **We talk about:**